ZeMendes17/kurz/README.md

    docker compose up --build
    ```

-3. Ensure you have the subtitle dataset in the `dataset/` folder.
+3. Ensure you have the subtitle dataset (both .csv files) in the `dataset/` folder inside `kurz/src/kurz` and `kurz-recommendation-api/src/`.
 The dataset should include a CSV file with subtitles and their corresponding movie IDs.
 The dataset is: `https://www.kaggle.com/datasets/adiamaan/movie-subtitle-dataset`.

 ## Example Output